-2.438.
+4.447.
 An improvised housing unit is an independent, makeshift shelter or structure, built of waste materials and without a predetermined plan for the purpose of habitation by one household, which is being used as living quarters at the time of the census.
-Included in this category are squatters' huts, poblaciones callampas (Chile), hongos (Peru), favelas (Brazil), sarifas (Iraq), jhuggis (India and Pakistan), gubuks (Indonesia), gecekondula (Turkey), barong barong (the Philippines) and any similar premises arranged and used as living quarters, though they may not comply with generally accepted standards for habitation, and not having many of the characteristics of conventional dwellings.
+Included in this category are squatters' huts, poblaciones callampas (Chile), hongos (Peru), favelas (Brazil), sarifas (Iraq), barong barong (the Philippines) and any similar premises arranged and used as living quarters, though they may not comply with generally accepted standards for habitation, and not having many of the characteristics of conventional dwellings.
 This type of housing unit is usually found in urban and suburban areas, particularly at the peripheries of the principal cities.

-2.439.
+4.448.
 There is a wide variation in the procedures and criteria used in classifying these units.
 There are many borderline cases, and countries will need to make decisions and issue detailed instruction on how to enumerate and classify such housing units.